delphes/delphes/README.md

 conda install --channel conda-forge delphes
 ```

-Commands to run the Z->ee example from the "quick start" section above in a conda environment:
+Commands to run the Z->ee example from the 'Quick start' section above in a conda environment:

 ```
 wget http://cp3.irmp.ucl.ac.be/downloads/z_ee.hep.gz